Edson Puch: Iquique, UAE & Latin America

 In 2012, he returned to Deportes Iquique on loan.
 After completing the six-month loan spell in June, he didn't feature in any game during the second half of the year.
 After he initially returned to Al-Wasl, he was loaned back to Iquique, but the team didn't register him in time.
 He officially re-joined Iquique in January 2013 after training that period with the team, reappearing in a 1–1 away draw with León for the Copa Libertadores first stage.

 In June 2013 he returned to Al-Wasl.
 This time Puch scored one goal in ten UAE Arabian Gulf League games.
 In August 2014, he ended his contract with Emirati club and then signed for Argentina's Huracán as a free agent in January 2015.
 After a season at Parque Patricios-based side, he moved to Ecuadorian giants L.D.U.
 Quito, led by Claudio Borghi who usually called-up him during their period at Chile national team (2011–2012).

 Necaxa

 After an impressive 2016 Copa América Centenario he joined Liga MX club Necaxa.
 Helped Necaxa stay in Liga MX after recently being promoted from 2015–16 Ascenso MX season.
 He scored nine goals in his first season in Mexico.

 Pachuca

 On 7 June 2017, C.F.
 Pachuca announced the signing of Edson Puch from Club Necaxa.

 Querétaro

 On 13 December 2017, Querétaro signed Puch on loan from Pachuca, with an option to purchase.

 Deportes Iquique

 On 27 April 2022, Puch announced his retirement from playing after an attack on the players by fans during a training session of Deportes Iquique.
 However, he returned to play for the club in June 2023.

+On 26 December 2025, Puch announced his definitive retirement at the end of the 2026 season.
+However, he retired on 8 July 2026 due to a relentless ankle injury.